How to Move Plants Interstate Australia: A Full Guide

 Each state sets its own rules around what can cross its borders, what treatment is needed, and what paperwork has to go with it.
 What's fine in one state isn't necessarily fine in another.

 Most Sydney removalists won’t transport plants, soil or food interstate.
 To do so, you need specific biosecurity accreditation that standard removalists don't hold.
 Plants are also just messy to move — soil spills, pots crack, water leaks onto other things in the truck.
-For most interstate moves, your plants will need to be handled separately from everything else.

 If you're not sure how to plan around this, get in touch with our team and we can help you think through the logistics.